 Mandatory Sex Offender Registration After Child Pornography Convictions

 If you are convicted of the felony offense of child pornography or aggravated child pornography you will be deemed to be a sexual predator and required to register with the state Sex Offender Registration.
 Being a registered sex offender can seriously affect your ability to go about a normal life.
-Consequences of registering as a sex offender after a child pornography conviction in Illinois may include:
+Consequences of registering as a sex offender after a child pornography conviction may include:

 - Restrictions on where you may live – sex offenders may not reside within 500 feet of a school absent express approval of the superintendent;